 I finished the book, but I was of a different mind than when I started, a change Anderson and Escher had not intended.
 The three sentences by Donne halted my MBA pursuits, because when you read good writing, it inspires you to create.

-Update (2016): While my 2012 discovery was correct, I ended up getting my MBA, after all.
+Update: While my conclusion was correct, I ended up completing an MBA four years later.
 But that’s a story for another time.